exoplatform/exo-documentation/docs/Administration.rst

 - Title: A significant title of the rule.

-- Description: A detailed description of the rule, so that you can understand the rule goal.
+- Description: A description of the rule to explain its goal.

 - Score: Score will display how much points you obtain from this rule